A Shimorin-type analytic model on an annulus for left-invertible operators and applications: Introduction

+\end{itemize} The interested reader is referred to \cite{shaf1} and \cite{shaf2} for further facts concerning the reproducing kernel Hilbert space and its multiplication operators.

+The substitution operation is basic to mathematics therefore composition operators naturally appear in many areas of mathematics.
+They play an important role in ergodic theory and functional analysis.
+The class of composition operators is related to other areas of operator theory in somewhat surprising ways.
+S. Banach and M. Stone proved that a surjective linear isometry $T:C(X)\to C(Y)$ is a weighted composition operator.
+The analogical result for the Hardy spaces $H^p(\disc)$ (with $p\Ge1$ and $p\neq 2$) was shown by Forelli in \cite{forel}.
+Furthermore, commutants of many analytic Toeplitz operators are generated by composition and multiplication operators.
+The literature on this subject is vast and still growing (see e.g., \cite{chaf,sin,sin2,nord,nord2,whit,har,lam1,lam2,dib,emb,bur,b-j-j-s,carl,ja,dym2}).

-The class of weighted shifts on a directed tree was introduced in \cite{memo} and intensively studied since then \cite{9,geh,chav,planeta,bdp,adv,mart}.
-The class is a source of interesting examples (see e.g., \cite{dym,9,ja,trep,triv,dodana,sque,jabl}).
+The class of weighted shifts on a directed tree was introduced in \cite{memo} and intensively studied since then (see e.g., \cite{9,geh,chav,chav2,planeta,bdp,adv,mart,dym2}).
+Z.J.
+Jab{\l}o\'{n}ski, I. B. Jung and J. Stochel realized the importance of this class as a vehicle to collect a number of interesting examples and counterexamples (see e.g., \cite{dym,9,ja,ja2,trep,triv,dodana,sque,jabl}).

+The analytic aspects of the theory of composition operators, weighted shifts and weighted shifts on a directed tree were studied by many authors.
+As was mentioned by A.L.
+Shields in the paper \cite{shild} the fact that weighted shift can be viewed as multiplication by $z$ on a Hilbert space of formal power series has been long folklore and this point of view was taken by R. Gellar (see \cite{gel,gel2}).
+He showed that the commutant of any weighted shift operator consists of certain formal power series in the operator, and hence that the commutant is abelian.
+According to \cite{shild} the spectrum of weighted shift operator is either an annulus or a disk.
+Some results on the spectrum and commutants of composition operators were obtained in \cite{rid} and \cite{carl}.
 In \cite{chav} S. Chavan and S. Trivedi showed that a weighted shift $\szift$ on a rooted directed tree with finite branching index is analytic therefore can be modelled as a multiplication operator $\mul$ on a reproducing kernel Hilbert space $\chil$ of $E$-valued holomorphic functions on a disc centered at the origin, where $E := \nul\szift^*)$.
 Moreover, they proved that the reproducing kernel associated with $\chil$ is multi-diagonal.
+It is worth pointing out that the commutant and reflexivity for $n$-tuples of multiplication operators by independent variables $z_1,\dots,z_n$ on a reproducing Hilbert space of vector-valued holomorphic functions were studied in the paper \cite{poder}.

+Recently, the analytic structure of weighted shifts on directed trees was also studied by P. Budzy{\'n}ski, P. Dymek, A. P{\l}aneta and M. Ptak.
+In \cite{bdp} they showed that a weighted shift on a rooted directed tree is related to a multiplier algebra of coefficients of analytic functions.
+They used this relation to provide a kind of functional calculus for functions from multiplier algebras and to study spectral properties of weighted shift on a rooted directed tree.
+Moreover in \cite{dym} they extended the notion of multipliers to left-invertible and analytic operators and characterize the commutant of such operators in terms of generalized multipliers.
+This line of investigation was continued in \cite{ja4}.